 The advantages associated with graph-based anomaly detection are well-documented, providing a myriad of approaches for discovering structural and relational anomalies.
 However, they have been limited to static domains, or data sets that are relatively small in size - certainly nothing on the order of what we would call "big data".
-Our preliminary experiments have shown that we can devise an approach whereby if we take into account smaller, individual partitions (i.e., a segment of the data that is processed individually, in parallel with other partitions) in terms of what we know about other partitions, we can not only provide similar accuracy but do it in a fraction of the time.
-In order to formalize our approach, we propose the PLADS algorithm, which accepts as input a set of N graph partitions either by partitioning a static graph, or fed in over time.
+What our preliminary experiments have shown us is that we can devise an approach whereby if we take into account smaller, individual partitions (i.e., a segment of the data that is processed individually, in parallel with other partitions) in terms of what we know about other partitions, we can not only provide similar accuracy but do it in a fraction of the time.

+In order to formalize our approach, we propose the following PLADS algorithm.
+PLADS accepts as input a set of N graph partitions either by partitioning a static graph, or fed in over time.